Positive SEO Example Campaign to Take Part in

 • [blogger outreach], [blogger outreach techniques], [blogger outreach tools] for Chris Dyson’s group interview over at Triple SEO.

 How can you take part?
-Well, you can link to these posts once they are online.
+Well, you can link to the posts once they are online.
 Some of you are already mentioned in them.

-Of course you can publish a post on modern SEO yourself as well even though you are not yet one of the lucky guys to linked out to.
+Of course you can publish a post on modern or positive SEO yourself as well even though you are not yet one of the lucky guys to linked out to.

 I can also imagine that more people will try to replicate it.
 Thus you will get the benefits of rankings and/or traffic the next time.